-When you enroll at Pepperdine's Graziadio School, you are joining an institution with a great entrepreneurial heritage informed by the spirit of two highly successful business leaders - founder George Pepperdine and benefactor George L. Graziadio, Jr.
+When you enroll at the Graziadio School, you are joining an institution with a great entrepreneurial heritage informed by the spirit of two highly successful business leaders - founder George Pepperdine and benefactor George L. Graziadio, Jr.

 The Pepperdine business school was founded in 1969 by faculty members who were committed to improving the practice of business.
 They, too, were pioneers who were among the first to address the education needs of working professionals, designing programs that emphasized the application of theory and experiential learning in small class settings to enhance the significant work experience of adult learners.
-Pepperdine developed full-service campuses in West Los Angeles, Encino, and Irvine to make Pepperdine's business programs accessible for working professionals.
+Pepperdine developed full-service campuses in West Los Angeles and Irvine to make Pepperdine's business programs accessible for working professionals.

-About George Graziadio
+About George L. Graziadio, Jr.